janstary/vms/README.md

 naive structure of H2O and CH4 in `db.xyz`.

-The `excited` request instructs ORCA to compute excited states, in order to figure out the absorbption of light:
+The `excited` request instructs ORCA to compute excited states, in order to figure out the absorption of light:

 ```
 absorb 300 500 0.100 -1.00 -1